PalisadoesFoundation/talawa-docs/docs/developers/introduction/demo-site.md

 sidebar_position: 3
 ---

+We now have a demonstration site that showcases the features of the applications.

 ## Introduction

-We have a demonstration site that can be accessed at this URL:
+The site that can be accessed at this URL:

 ```
 https://demo.talawa.io/